Pringels/liveview_shared_assigns/README.md

+# !!!
+WIP - DO NOT USE IN PRODUCTION !!! #

 # SharedAssigns

 A React Context-like library for Phoenix LiveView that eliminates prop drilling by allowing components to subscribe to specific context values and automatically re-render when those contexts change.